King County Editorial Style Guide

 Welcome!
-King County launched this online style manual in 2004 to help you, other county employees, county communications staff, and county consultants use consistent editorial style.
-This manual also helps us write correctly, clearly and concisely, leading to enhanced credibility with citizens, customers and clients.
+King County launched this online style guide in 2004 to help you, other county employees, county communications staff, and county consultants use consistent editorial style.
+This guide also helps us write correctly, clearly, and concisely, leading to enhanced credibility with customers, clients, and the communities we serve.

-The handy online manual also helps King County staff use its limited time effectively by answering many writing questions that arise during the workday.
-Use this manual as your first reference when you have questions about abbreviations, capitalization, computer terms, grammar, the Internet, numbers, organization terminology, punctuation, spelling and word usage.
-Use it to answer questions when you're writing about King County and all its departments, divisions, sections, units, offices and work groups--and their personnel, plans, projects and programs.
+This guide also helps King County staff members use their limited time effectively by answering many writing questions that arise during the workday.
+Use it as your first reference when you have questions about abbreviations, capitalization, computer terms, grammar, the Internet, numbers, organization terminology, punctuation, spelling and word usage.
+Use it to answer questions when you're writing about King County and all its departments, divisions, sections, units, offices and work groups—and their personnel, plans, projects and programs.

-Please follow these writing standards in all external and internal county materials for broad public or employee use.
-Affected county documents include articles, brochures, business correspondence, displays, official e-mail messages, fliers, manuals, memos, newsletters, news releases, pamphlets, presentations, reports and Web pages (Internet and intranet).
+Please follow these writing standards in all external and internal county materials for use by employees or the general public.
+Affected county documents include articles, brochures, business correspondence, displays, official e-mail messages, fliers, manuals, memos, newsletters, news releases, pamphlets, presentations, reports and web pages (internal and external).

 Documents produced by consultants for King County also should follow these standards.